 Seymour was built at the same time as Highfield on Kirk Road, now better known as the Leng Home.
 Highfield was built by Sir John’s second son William, and was later re-named Waterstone House.
 After William’s death in 1953 that house was gifted to the council for use as a home for the elderly.

 When Mr Dalgleish of Scotscraig founded the village of Maryton in the 1820s, he also established the Maryton Inn.
 This building is now known as Bay House, at 12 Tay Street.
 The houses in Union Street at the rear of Bay House were the stables for the inn, and no doubt the extensive cellar under the building was an excellent storage area.
 The only known tenant of the inn was Mr Thomas Honeyman.
 Unfortunately the main route to the ferry pier was not along Tay Street but down Cupar Road.
 Being situated just too far from the main thoroughfare, the Maryton Inn was doomed to failure.
 Mr Honeyman fell into arrears with his rent, and was eventually served with a process of eviction.
-Both the inn and the stables to the rear were converted to houses, possibly around 1840.
+Both the inn and the stables to the rear were converted to houses in the 1830s.
 Bay House was in fact used for some time as a manse for the first minister of St Fillan’s Church, which stood further up William Street until being demolished in 1979.
 The manse for this church was eventually built half-way up Gowrie Street, probably around 1850.

 Half-way along Tay Street was the Royal Hotel, built in the late 1870s, on the land where the present Royal Buildings block of flats now stands.
 At first an excellent hotel, its reputation sharply deteriorated until the hotel licence was withdrawn, and the buildings were rented out mainly as dwelling houses, but also as businesses, shops and café.
 The buildings were also sometimes referred to as Turnbull’s Buildings, after the man who built them in 1877.
 These Royal Buildings were demolished in the 1970s, and in the foundations were found a glass carboy containing newspapers from 1877 and a memorandum written and signed by John Turnbull.